This post was last updated on November 26, 2014 to include new images and a recipe video.

-I know I am the one with the food blog and personal chef experience, but Dustin is actually the one who used to do all the cooking in our home.
-I used to happily take the sous chef role while he prepared things Beef Stroganoff, Chicken Cordon Bleu, Spaghetti, Steaks and Garlic Bread.
+I know I am the one with the food blog and all, but Dustin is actually the one who used to do all the cooking in our home.
+Yep, I used to happily take the sous chef role while he prepared things Beef Stroganoff, Chicken Cordon Bleu, Spaghetti, Steaks and Garlic Bread.

 Then, somewhere along the way, I realized ways I could improve the recipes he had learned from his dad.
 I started researching recipes and techniques and trying to make all the pieces from scratch.

 And we both found we liked the “from scratch” method best.

 Slowly, but surely, I took over the main cooking role in our family.